vaibhav-stpl/investorbook/react-prompt.md

 ## Submission

-Fork this repository and send us a link to your fork after pushing your changes.
+1. Fork this repository and send us a link to your fork after pushing your changes.
+2. Host your solution - send us a link to the live app
+3. Share with us what you did well and what you would spend more time on polishing.

 ## Tables